minima-global/storefront/README.md

 weed filer.copy -include dapps.json . http://localhost:8888/
 ```

-Now imagine that your [SeaweedFS](https://github.com/chrislusf/seaweedfs) installation is available at  _your.seaweedserver.url_.
-Seaweed's _filer_ runs on port `8888`, so the Storefront's `json` configuration file might look like this:
+Now imagine the SeaweedFS installation is available at  _your.seaweedserver.url_ - the Storefront's `json` configuration file might look like this:

 ```
 {